Comedy at Oberlin

 This semester my dear friend Luke created a late night talk show, in the style of programs hosted by David Letterman and Jimmy Fallon.
 Good Talk with Luke Taylor airs every other Monday night at the Sco and involves interviews, musical performance, and funny bits too.
 You can tell it's legit, because the show even has their own in-house band.
 The efforts of the writers, musicians, producers, hosts, camerawomen, and sound crew are evident in this very clever, very funny program.
 While many of the comedy groups on campus are long established, there are still opportunities to make funny in new and creative ways.

 Additionally, students are known to form video sketch groups, producing funny videos a la Key and Peele or Amy Schumer.
-Right now there are three groups in action, and you can check out their videos here, here, and here (warning: I'm in the last one).
+Right now there are three groups in action, and you can check out their videos here (Deep South), here (Third Wheel Comedy), and here (Casual Sketch) (warning: I'm in the last one).
 Producing video sketches is super rewarding, because you can make content on your own timeline and have that content be whatever you want.

 Comedy at Oberlin is super cool!
 I've found many friends both in my troupe and in the larger community, and I'm really grateful to be collaborating with such a funny group of people.
 Join us!